zbalkan/rulevis/README.md

 2. Build a graph model of the rule relationships.
 3. Pre-calculate statistics and heatmap data.
 4. Start a local web server.
-5. Automatically open the tool in your default web browser.
+5. Optionally open the tool in your default web browser if `RULEVIS_HEADLESS=false` and `webbrowser` is available.

 ## Key Features in Action